juan4aws/sxr-ui/README.md

 # TODOs

-- [ ] get api should return array even when only one item is returned
-- [ ] had to manually add CORS headers for options pre flight check - need to add this to cfn.
-- [ ] on insert/update/post return the object that was created/updated.
-- [ ] need api to return all tickets for userid (user id will be email)
-- [ ] api returning error response on no row returned - 200?
+- [ ] create cfn template to create static ui bucket.
 - [X] fix facebook/cognito auth
 - [ ] Nice to Have: protect api w/ custom authorizer using facebook.
-- [ ] Facebook federation needs to be added to cfn template.
+- [ ] Facebook App ID for federation needs to be added to cognito cfn template.
+- [ ] clean up unused code from cognito service